acoppes/acoppes/site/_drafts/runsandbasebuilding.markdown

 ---
 layout: post
-title:  "Making runs feel a bit more different and indirect combat"
+title:  "Ship Miner: Making runs feel more different and indirect combat."
 date:   2026-07-15 00:08:30 -0300
-excerpt: Preparing the game for Early Access release in November, I am trying to start attacking some of what I consider the big issues of the game to then focus on adding more content and polishing the game.
-In this blogpost in particular I want to talk about two issues.
+excerpt: Preparing the game for release, I am tackling some big issues and unknowns to then focus on adding more content and polishing the game.
+In this blogpost in particular I want to talk about making runs feel more different and having more indirect combat.
 author: Ariel Coppes
 tags:
   - development